solidcell/dotfiles/README.md

 dotfiles
 =========

 This repo contains dot files/folders for commonly used programs.
-By running the install.sh script, all dot files/folders will be linked to from the home directory and all necessary commands will be run.
+By running `install.sh`, all dot files/folders will be linked to from the home directory and all necessary commands will be run.
 Re-running it will keep everything up-to-date.

 Supported Programs
 --------------